 Both stimulators involve a doctor implanting a small device that powers thin wires along the spinal cord.
 Through the use of low level electrical currents, the device interrupts pain signals being transmitted to the brain.
 However, where they differ is in the way they do so.
 BurstDR, a St. Jude Medical device, is the only stimulator on the market to replicate the way the brain perceives pain.
 Making the treatment more natural than traditional stimulators.

 Finally, if you are suffering from ankylosing spondylitis and experiencing the pain symptoms listed above, you should contact us immediately to meet with one of our pain specialists and start treatment to relieve your pain.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+You can contact us at (201) 729-0001.
+We offer weekday and weekend appointments.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.